jdcloudcom/en/documentation/Networking/Direct-Connection/Operation-Guide/Border-Gateway-Management/VPC-Attachment-Configuration.md

 ```

 For more content of VPC route table configuring route transmission, refer to [VPC Route Table Route Transmission](https://docs.jdcloud.com/en/virtual-private-cloud/route-table-configuration).

 ![](../../../../../image/Networking/Direct-Connect-Service/Operation-Guide/create-vpcattachment.png)

 ##### 2. Modify VPC Attachment
-You can modify name, assigned VPC and transmitted subnet segment of VPC Attachment.</br>
+You can modify name, assigned VPC and transmitted subnet segment of VPC Attachment.<br />
-a) Log in [JD Cloud & AI VPC Attachment Console](https://cns-console.jdcloud.com/host/vpcAttachment/list);  </br>
+a) Log in [JD Cloud & AI VPC Attachment Console](https://cns-console.jdcloud.com/host/vpcAttachment/list);  <br />
-b) Select corresponding VPC Attachment, click **Edit** on the operation bar and enter VPC Attachment Editing Page;</br>
+b) Select corresponding VPC Attachment, click **Edit** on the operation bar and enter VPC Attachment Editing Page;<br />
-c) Modifications for VPC Attachment’s name, assigned VPC and transmitted subnet segments with restrictions on configuration items being the same as VPC Attachment creation are supported and modification for Border Gateway of VPC Attachment is not supported;</br>
+c) Modifications for VPC Attachment’s name, assigned VPC and transmitted subnet segments with restrictions on configuration items being the same as VPC Attachment creation are supported and modification for Border Gateway of VPC Attachment is not supported;<br />

 ![](../../../../../image/Networking/Direct-Connect-Service/Operation-Guide/update-vpcattachment.png)

 ##### 3. Delete VPC Attachment
-If you do not need VPC Attachment anymore, you can delete it.</br>
+If you do not need VPC Attachment anymore, you can delete it.<br />
-a) Log in [JD Cloud & AI VPC Attachment Console](https://cns-console.jdcloud.com/host/vpcattachment/list);  </br>
+a) Log in [JD Cloud & AI VPC Attachment Console](https://cns-console.jdcloud.com/host/vpcattachment/list);  <br />
 b) Select corresponding VPC Attachment, and click **Delete** on the operation bar.
-After VPC Attachment is deleted, transmission relationship of VPC Route Table, VPC and transmission route corresponding to Border Gateway will be deleted automatically;</br>
+After VPC Attachment is deleted, transmission relationship of VPC Route Table, VPC and transmission route corresponding to Border Gateway will be deleted automatically;<br />

 ![](../../../../../image/Networking/Direct-Connect-Service/Operation-Guide/delete-vpcattachment.png)